 Looking For a Hike?

-If you don’t have a lot of time and don’t want to have to drive very far, it’s pretty tough to beat the Scout Caves trail just outside of Snow Canyon State Park.
-Just because you can’t spend all day hiking doesn’t mean you have to miss out on enjoying this amazing red rock country.
+If you don’t have a lot of time or don’t want to drive very far, it’s pretty tough to beat Scout Cave Trail just outside of Snow Canyon State Park.
+Just because you can’t spend all day hiking doesn’t mean you have to miss this amazing red rock country.

 The beauty of this trail is not just the ease of access, though that is a great perk.
-Scout Caves is a fun hike because it takes you through some interesting terrain and doesn’t make you work too hard for it.
-As you begin the hike, you are on a packed sandy trail that winds its way through volcanic rock flow.
-As you pass beyond the lava flows, you will drop down to a dried creek bed that will lead you through some interesting flora like the local Indian Paintbrush.
+Scout Cave is a fun hike because it takes you through some interesting terrain and doesn’t make you work too hard for it.
+As you begin the hike, you are on a packed sandy trail that winds through volcanic rock flow.
+As you pass beyond the lava flows, you drop down to a dried creek bed that leads you through some interesting flora, like the local Indian Paintbrush.

 Enjoy the Destination